 Every state requires motor vehicles to be registered and title with the state’s transportation agency or department of motor vehicles (DMV).
 Motor vehicles may not be driven legally if either or both of these are expired.

-Colorado, for example, assesses the registration fee based on the age and weight of the vehicle.
-Michigan and New Hampshire assess the registration fee based on the MSRP of the vehicle.
+For example, Colorado assesses the registration fee based on the age and weight of the vehicle.
+Michigan and assesses registration fee based on the MSRP of the vehicle.
 Registration fees in Utah are based on the weight of the vehicle.
 Registration fees in Iowa are based upon the price and weight of the vehicle.

 Some states may require you to pay an additional registration fee if you own an electric vehicle or a hybrid.

-Florida has the highest registration fees in the U.S.: between $268.50 and $636.50 for new vehicles and $122 and $306 to renew for two years.
+Oregon has the highest registration fees in the U.S.: between $268.50 and $636.50 for new vehicles and $122 and $306 to renew for two years.
 Florida follows with a new vehicle registration fee of $225.
-This is a one-time fee and there are separate additional fees based on the weight of the vehicle.
+This is a one-time fee, and there are separate additional fees based on the vehicle's weight.
 Registration fees following the first fee are $14.50-$32.50.
 Arizona has the lowest registration fee of $8, but the state adds a $32 public safety fee.

-Below is a table if each state’s registration and title fees.
-States may have specific charges in addition to the registration and title fees below; therefore you should check your state’s transportation agency or DMV website when determining the total cost of registering your car.
+Below is a table of each state’s registration and title fees.
+States may have specific charges in addition to the registration and title fees below; therefore, you should check your state’s transportation agency or DMV website when determining the total cost of registering your car.